Create a webhook automation

 <Note>

 If the webhook requires a Bearer token or its payload requires a sensitive string, [create a secret that contains it](/platform/secrets/#add-a-secret) before creating the webhook.
 You can configure at most one access token and one other secret for a webhook.
-Your webhook's authentication and authorization requirements are determined by the webhook's service.
+The webhook's service determines your webhook's authentication and authorization requirements.

 </Note>

-1. Log in to W\&B and go to **Team Settings** page.
+1. Log in to W\&B and go to the **Team Settings** page.

 2. In the **Webhooks** section, click **New webhook**.